How the Virtual Dementia Bus Changed Our Perspective

 A Journey into the Mind of Someone with Dementia

 Louise and Tanya had heard about the experience through colleagues but didn’t know what to expect.
-During the experience, the Dementia Bus uses a range of tools and simulations to help participants step into the shoes of a person living with dementia.
+The Dementia Experience uses a range of tools and simulations to help participants step into the shoes of a person living with dementia.
 Louise and Tanya explained, “We were given tools to use to make us try and appreciate how our patients might feel on a day-to-day basis doing just the simple things in life.”

 They found the session both enlightening and humbling.
 The bus helped them understand the sensory overload that people with dementia often experience, such as being in a crowded place and trying to listen to someone speak.
 This immersive experience is invaluable in helping professionals develop a deeper empathy for those living with dementia.